Winter Olympic Games: Boycott

 The Winter Games have had only one national team boycott when Taiwan decided not to participate in the 1980 Winter Olympics held in Lake Placid.
 Prior to the Games, the IOC agreed to allow China to compete in the Olympics for the first time since 1952.
 China was given permission to compete as the "People's Republic of China" (PRC) and to use the PRC flag and anthem.
 Until 1980 the island of Taiwan had been competing under the name "Republic of China" (ROC) and had been using the ROC flag and anthem.
 The IOC attempted to have the countries compete together but when this proved to be unacceptable the IOC demanded that Taiwan cease to call itself the "Republic of China".

 The IOC renamed the island "Chinese Taipei" and demanded that it adopt a different flag and national anthem, stipulations to which Taiwan would not agree.
 Despite numerous appeals and court hearings, the IOC's decision stood.
 When the Taiwanese athletes arrived at the Olympic village with their Republic of China identification cards they were not admitted.
 They subsequently left the Olympics in protest, just before the opening ceremonies.
 Taiwan returned to Olympic competition at the 1984 Winter Games in Sarajevo as Chinese Taipei.
 The country agreed to compete under a flag bearing the emblem of their National Olympic Committee and to play the anthem of their National Olympic Committee should one of their athletes win a gold medal.
 The agreement remains in place to this day.

 Sports

 The Olympic Charter limits winter sports to "those sports which are practised on snow or ice".
-Since 1992 a number of new sports have been added to the Olympic programme, which include short-track speed skating, snowboarding, freestyle and moguls skiing.
+Since 1992 a number of new disciplines have been added to the Olympic programme, which include short-track speed skating, snowboarding and freestyle skiing.
 The addition of these events has broadened the appeal of the Winter Olympics beyond Europe and North America.
 While European powers such as Norway and Germany still dominate the traditional Winter Olympic sports, countries such as South Korea, Australia and Canada are finding success in these new sports.
 The results are more parity in the national medal tables, more interest in the Winter Olympics, and higher global television ratings.